NMDSPARTAN/Simple-Vox-Controller/README.md

   pip3 install pandas
   pip install numpy

- Once these are installed go into the code it's self and set the location of the varible "modle" and set the location to where the EN-Model folder is.
+ 2. Once these are installed go into the code it's self and set the location of the varible "modle" and set the location to where the EN-Model folder is.
 (Must be in the format "r'(EN-Modle location)')

+ 4. Go into the "command list" csv file and input your listening cmd in the first column and the application location you want to launch in the second column